raptorjs-legacy/rapido/README.md

 ## Command
 Rápido is extensible and supports any number of commands that can easily be installed using `npm`.
 Based on the arguments passed to the Rápido CLI, Rápido will delegate the work to the appropriate command handler.
-A simple command invocation is shown below:
+A simple command invocation is shown below:<br>
 `rap create component ui/buttons/Button --no-testing`

 In the above example, "create component" is the command name and "ui/buttons/Button" and "--no-testing" are additional